samarth-robo/ContactPose-ML/README.md

     data/pointnet_split_objects_skeleton/checkpoint_model_145_train_loss=1.359683.pth 0
 ```
 This produces pickle files named `predictions_*_runN.pkl` in the same directory
 as the checkpoint.
 They contain the raw softmax predictions.
+N in [1, 3].
+The
+3 runs can be used to average the effect of random hand pose feature dropout.
 - Run `process_predictions.sh data/checkpoints`.
 The `exp` variable in that
 script corresponds to directory names in `data/checkpoints`, so modify that
 according to the names of the experiments you want to process predictions for.